Input-to-State Stable Coupled Oscillator Networks for Closed-form Model-based Control in Latent Space: Introduction

 Subsequently, we derive an approximate closed-form solution, that is, in parameter regimes in which the linear, decoupled dynamics dominate transient, more accurate than numerical integrators with comparable computational requirements and which increases training speed by 2x with a small decrease in prediction accuracy.
 Finally, as we can derive the system's potential energy, we can leverage potential shaping~\cite{bloch2001controlled, ortega2021pid} to derive a controller that combines an integral-saturated PID controller with a feedforward term compensating potential forces.
 As the feedback acts on a well-shaped potential field, tuning the feedback gains becomes very simple and out-of-the-box, and the controller exhibits a faster response time and a \SI{26}{\percent} lower trajectory tracking \ac{RMSE} than a pure feedback controller based on a latent \ac{NODE}~\cite{chen2018neural} model.

 The proposed methodology is particularly well-suited for learning the latent dynamics of mechanical systems with continuous dynamics, dissipation, and a single, attractive equilibrium point.
-Examples of such systems include many soft robots, deformable objects with dominant elastic behavior, other mechanical structures with elasticity, or locally other mechanical systems such as robotic manipulators, legged robots, etc. For these systems, we can fully leverage the structural prior of the proposed latent dynamics, including the integrated stability guarantees.
+Examples of such systems include many soft robots, deformable objects with dominant elastic behavior, Lagrangian systems immersed in a dominant potential field, or locally other mechanical systems such as robotic manipulators, legged robots, etc. For these systems, we can fully leverage the structural prior of the proposed latent dynamics, including the integrated stability guarantees.
 If the system is actuated, the learned dynamics can be subsequently exploited for model-based control, as demonstrated in Sec.~\ref{sec:latent_space_control}.